-(1) Financial figures in U.S. dollars have been converted to CAD using the Bank of Canada trailing twelve-month average exchange rate as of June 30, 2021: \$1.000 USD = \$1.283 CAD.

-(2) Market capitalization as of June 30, 2021.(3) Trailing 12-month revenue and most recently reported total assets.

-(4) S&P/JP Morgan Chase Global Industry Classification Code (GICS).
-(5) TSR denotes annualized Total Shareholder Return or change in share price adjusted for dividends for the 1, 3 and 5-year periods ended June 30, 2021.
+- (1) Financial figures in U.S. dollars have been converted to CAD using the Bank of Canada 36 month trailing average exchange rate as of June 30, 2022: \$1.000 USD = \$1.297 CAD. - (2) Market capitalization as of June 30, 2022. - (3) Trailing 12-month revenue and most recently reported total assets. - (4) S&P/JP Morgan Chase Global Industry Classification Code (GICS). - (5) TSR denotes annualized Total Shareholder Return or change in share price adjusted for dividends.

-Relative to the Peer Group, NOVAGOLD's market capitalization was at the 65th percentile, and its asset value was at the nil percentile as of June 30, 2021, which was near the August 2021 date when the Peer Group for 2022 executive compensation planning was selected.
+Relative to the Peer Group, NOVAGOLD's market capitalization was at the 56th percentile, and its asset value was at the nil percentile as of June 30, 2022, which was near the August 2022 date when the Peer Group for 2023 executive compensation planning was selected.

-Peer Group for 2023 Executive Compensation Planning
+Peer Group for 2024 Executive Compensation Planning

-The Committee followed a similar process for the selection of the peer group for 2023 executive compensation planning in the second half of fiscal year 2022.
-The 2023 benchmarking peer group is as follows:
+The Committee followed a similar process for the selection of the peer group for 2024 executive compensation planning in the second half of fiscal year 2023.
+The 2024 benchmarking peer group is as follows:

-Alamos Gold Inc. B2Gold Corp.
-Centerra Gold Inc. Coeur Mining Inc. Equinox Gold Corporation OceanaGold Corp.
+Alamos Gold Inc.Hecla Mining CompanyPan American SilverB2Gold Corp.IAMGOLD CorporationSeabridge Gold Inc.Centerra Gold Inc.MAG Silver CorporationSSR Mining Inc.